wikimatze/sweetie/README.md

 ## Installation
 Put the `sweetie.rb` file in the root of your jekyll project and then run the file to update your `_config.yml`file.
+To get the right calculated number of html pages, your pages must have the file ending *.html.

 ## Possible usage